-- The crop must be established by September 15th, to ensure good ground cover. - Cover crops sown after maize may be applied for at a rate of £30 per hectare.
+- The crop must be established by September 15th, to ensure good ground cover - Cover crops sown after maize may be applied for at a rate of £30 per hectare.
 However, they must be established by October 15th.
-If considering this option, you should first consult your Agricultural Advisor. - Under-sowing or sowing grass crops is not permitted except where following early harvested maize, in order to establish overwinter ground cover. - The selected crop must give good ground cover; maize or miscanthus is not accepted. - Fertiliser should not be applied to the crop. - Advice should be sought from your Agricultural Advisor to deem if field is suitable. - The crop must remain in situ from the date of sowing until the following January 31st. - Grazing of cover crops in surface water catchments is permitted but not until after January 31st. - Ploughing is not permitted, however the use of light cultivation techniques is recommended. - It is recommended you discuss this option with an agronomist or your Agricultural Advisor. - Any crop sown created for Ecological Focus Area (EFA, CAP greening criteria) cannot be claimed under STEPS.
+If considering this option, you should first consult your Agricultural Advisor - The selected crop must give good ground cover; maize or miscanthus is not accepted - Fertiliser should not be applied to the crop - Advice should be sought from your Agricultural Advisor to deem if field is suitable - The crop must remain in situ until at least January 15th.
+In some cases crops may be destroyed earlier e.g. if also being used as a biofumigant.
+However this should be discussed with your Agricultural Advisor - Grazing of cover crops in surface water catchments is permitted but not until after January 31st - Ploughing is not permitted, however the use of light cultivation techniques is recommended - It is recommended you discuss this option with an agronomist or your Agricultural Advisor

+Any crop sown created for Ecological Focus Area (EFA, CAP greening criteria) cannot be claimed under STEPS.
 EFA is a regulatory requirement which cannot be funded by STEPS.

-For guidance to the Basic Payment Scheme, go online and search for: BPS 2019. (gov.uk/guidance/ bps-2019)
+For guidance to the Basic Payment Scheme, go online and search for: BPS 2020. (gov.uk/government/publications/basic-payment-scheme-rules-for-2020).